 - 1. Submit a completed application form with a nonrefundable \$60.00 application fee - 2.
 Submit a college transcript showing completion of a baccalaureate degree from a regionally-accredited college or university, and a minimum undergraduate grade point average of 2.5 on a 4.0 scale - 3.
-Submit an admissions essay - 4.
 Submit a professional résumé indicating a minimum of two years management or related experience